Ten Commandment & World Faiths Hike

 The hike is open to all Cub Scouts, Scouts BSA, and their families.
 The leisurely and stroller friendly walk will be just under four miles, visiting ten religious’ institutions in the Shadyside and North Oakland sections of Pittsburgh.

 Ample free parking is available at Rodef Shalom Synagogue.
 The Hike will start promptly at 8:45 a.m. at Rodef Shalom Synagogue on the corner of Fifth & Morewood Avenues in the Shadyside section of Pittsburgh.

 The cost of the hike is $12.00 per hiker.
 The fee includes a special patch, hot chocolate along the way, juice at lunch, and dessert.
 ALL hikers must be registered and paid before commencing the hike.
+A late registration fee of $3.00 per person willl be added after November 18.
 Bring a bag lunch, water, snacks, AND two canned good items for the food bank.
 Dress appropriately for the weather.

 At each stop, for approximately 20 minutes, a member of the Clergy will discuss a specific Commandment, describe the basic theological tenets of their religion, and point out interesting architectural and historical aspects of their House of Worship.
 They will also answer a few questions.
 We will leisurely hike as one group to each place of worship in the order of the Commandments.
 Listen to and learn from clergy who are: Jewish, Anglican, Baptist, Byzantine Catholic, Buddhist, Roman Catholic, Christian Scientists, Hindu, Greek Orthodox, Muslim, and Zoroastrian.

 The hike will end at approximately 4:00 p.m.
 Small children are welcome, and they may hike for free, but it is strongly recommended that you bring a stroller.